 Paragraph 41: This paragraph requires information regarding the actuarial assumptions used to measure the TPL.
-The TPL as of June 30, 2016 was determined based on the annual actuarial funding valuation report prepared as of June 30, 2015.
+The TPL as of June 30, 2018 was determined based on the annual actuarial funding valuation report prepared as of June 30, 2017.
+Since the TPL as of June 30, 2017 was rolled-forward to the June 30, 2018 measurement date, and since we know that, based on the funding policy adopted by the Board on March 15, 2018, the investment rate of return assumption will be 7.30% in the June 30, 2018 valuation, the investment rate of return used in the roll-forward of the TPL is 7.30%.
 The complete set of actuarial assumptions utilized in developing the TPL are outlined in Schedule C. The key actuarial assumptions are summarized below: